 Use To-Go Boxes

 There’s no need to finish off every meal you buy when you go out to eat.
-Eat half your meal and take the rest to-go.
-Portion sizes tend to be much larger at restaurants.
+Before you even start eating, ask for a to-go box and place half your meal into it.
+Place it to the side and eat the rest.

 This is an easy one, yet many people just can’t stand the taste (or lack of) of water.
 Water does more than just reduce calorie intake.
 It helps keep your metabolism revving at 100% – causing you to burn more fat over time.
 Plus, for most people, they get more satiety from eating their calories instead of drinking them.